pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ![](https://i.imgur.com/tAWr8Ua.png)

-> **Note:** Do not send anymore then 1 or 0.5 Pirl to this address for verfication, this is NOT the address you will send the 20k pirls to.
+> **Note** Do not send anymore then 1 or 0.5 Pirl to this address for verfication, this is NOT the address you will send the 20k pirls to.
 That comes later.

 If you are using nautilus wallet you can click once on the last sent transaction and you see the Transaction Hash(Later asked in Masternode TX Hash field):